The Christmas Lights Road Trip Through Pennsylvania That Will Take You To 10 Magical Displays

 Drink in the beauty of the Christmas lights at several spots in Philadelphia that make up some of the best light displays in Pennsylvania.
 Stop by the Christmas Light Show at Macy’s, featuring 100,000 lights, for example.
 You won’t want to miss the light show during the Franklin Square Holiday Festival either.

-What is the one best light display in Pennsylvania?
+Where can I find the best light display in Pennsylvania?

 Ask a handful of people for the name of the best light display in Pennsylvania, and you’ll probably get a range of answers.
 However, one of the best light displays in Pennsylvania is certainly Koziar’s Christmas Village.
 Stroll through the enchanting village, illuminated by more than a million glittering Christmas lights, that’s dotted with holiday displays and fun things to do for the whole family.
 Meet Santa Claus.
 Explore the charming gift shops, and admire the indoor train display.